ProximalEnergy/docs-mdbook/src/reports/module_state_of_health.md

 ## Filters

-Unlike the [DC Amperage report](dc_amperage.md), the module degradation report is not capable of user-defined filters.
+Unlike the [DC Amperage report](dc_amperage.md), the module state of health report is not capable of user-defined filters.
 Instead, the report has a defined set of filters that are applied to the data, and the analysis is automatically generated on a daily basis.
 In addition to clearsky filters, several performance-based filters are applied to ensure that the analysis is only performed on combiners that can be considered representative of high performance.

 #### Clearsky Filters